Beyond Croissants: Uncovering What Food Paris Is Famous For

 What makes Parisian sandwiches special?

-The Jambon-Beurre is the ultimate Parisian sandwich.
-It’s made with a crisp baguette, good French butter, and thinly sliced Parisian ham.
-The magic is in the simplicity and the quality of the few ingredients used.
+Jambon-Beurre is like the ultimate Parisian sandwich, and yes it’s sorta simple but it hits right.
+You get a crisp baguette, really good French butter, and thin slices of Parisian ham.
+The kind of magic is in the whole simplicity, plus in the quality of those few ingredients that are used, nothing more.

 Are there any must-try sweet treats in Paris?